thejasvibr/bat_beamshapes/docs/source/index.rst

 * Point source on a sphere
 * Piston in an infinite baffle
 * Oscillating cap of a sphere
+* Piston in a sphere

 Models under implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Piston in a sphere (almost...troubleshooting underway)
 * Piston in a finite closed baffle

 Wishlist for future releases